Transport in the Netherlands: Road transport

 Mobility on Dutch roads has grown continuously since the 1950s and now exceeds 200 billion km travelled per year, three quarters of which are done by car, meaning that while Dutch roads are numerous, they are also used more intensely than in almost any other country.
 Car ownership in the Netherlands is high but not exceptional, and slightly lower than in surrounding countries.
 Goods vehicles account for 20% of total traffic.

 The busiest Dutch motorway is the A13 between The Hague and Rotterdam, with a traffic volume of 140,000 motor vehicles per day.
 The widest Dutch motorway is the A15/A16 just south of Rotterdam with 16 lanes in a 4+4+4+4 setup.

 Traffic congestion is common in the Netherlands.
 The high population density generates significant traffic volumes on both motorways and regular highways.
 Most congestion occurs in the Randstad, but congestion is a daily structural problem around many larger cities.
 The Netherlands tries to counter this with an advanced motorway network, with Variable Message Signs and electronic signalization across most of the network.
 The number of passing motor vehicles is counted every minute of the day at some 20,000 measuring stations on the Dutch motorway network.
-A special feature of the motorways is the use of Porous Asphalt Concrete, which reduces noise levels, and allows rain water to be drained efficiently, for safety and expedient traffic flow under precipitation.
+A special feature of the motorways is the use of Porous Asphalt Concrete, which reduces noise levels and allows rainwater to be drained efficiently for safety and expedient traffic flow under precipitation.